statiagov/gesmew/guides/README.md

 An instance of a class should be lowercase, normal font:

-    You can view all of the orders for a particular user.
+    You can view all of the inspections for a particular user.

 ####Buttons, Links, Section Names, Form Elements####